Orwell Astronomical Society (Ipswich)

 A Quiet Weekend - Reflections From an Unemployed Exhibitor

 OASI held its 2001 Open Weekend 24 - 25 November.
-Taking a Meade LX50 to the event to give visitors the opportunity of 'backyard viewing' was a nice idea.
-Alas with thick cloud blanketing the whole of the UK for both days, the instrument was not pointed skywards, and this was the case too for the other members who had agreed to be 'outside exhibitors'.
+Taking a Meade LX50 to the event to give visitors the opportunity of "backyard viewing" was a nice idea.
+Alas with thick cloud blanketing the whole of the UK for both days, the instrument was not pointed skywards, and this was the case too for the other members who had agreed to be "outside exhibitors".

 I recalled the 2000 Open Weekend when Les Lamb and I had our telescopes displayed in the corridor leading to the main exhibition but most visitors simply hurried past us to see the Moon rock.
-This year, the 'Exhibitors' security badge that I wore was a fraud!
+This year, the "Exhibitors" security badge that I wore was a fraud!
 Upstairs in the dome and on the balconies the observing directors had modest activity, as the Tomline Refractor is an exhibit in itself and encouraged visitors to venture upstairs.
-The pub sign and Hospital School clock tower, standard terrestrial observing targets for demonstration purposes when the sky is overcast, must have felt over-exposed!
+The pub sign and Royal Hospital School clock tower, standard terrestrial observing targets for demonstration purposes when the sky is overcast, must have felt over-exposed!

 There was also time for members of OASI to talk amongst themselves.
 There was a continuing vigorous debate around the Anglia Cameras stand about society-owned telescopes.
 Light grasp was the topic, and in particular the value to the society of two very different telescopes, the ETX 125 EC and the 48cm Millennium Telescope currently under construction.

-Finally a selection of photographs taken during the event.
+A selection of photographs taken during the event.

 Ted Sampson